The Supreme Court Will Not Hear GST Mega Case Before July

 “The Retrospective Taxation Crisis” Gains More Time to Unfold

-The predicaments faced by the Indian online gaming industry, which some prominent national media have already dubbed “The Retrospective Taxation Crisis in Indian Online Gaming,” are set to continue for months ahead while the Supreme Court deliberates on the resolution.
+The predicaments faced by the Indian online gaming industry are significant.
+Some prominent national media have already dubbed it “The Retrospective Taxation Crisis in Indian Online Gaming.”
+These challenges are set to continue for months ahead.
+This will occur while the Supreme Court deliberates on the resolution.

-Previous expectations that the ₹1+ lakh crore GST mega litigation hanging over the homegrown online gaming industry will not be heard before the judicial summer vacation is over received confirmation last week.
+Previous expectations indicated that the ₹1+ lakh crore GST mega litigation would not be heard.
+This, until before the end of the judicial summer vacation.
+This confirmation was received last week.

 The legal contest revolves around 71 show-cause notices seeking ₹1,12,332 crore ($13.5 billion) in allegedly evaded GST for the time between 1 July 2017 and 1 October 2023 issued to various gaming firms by the Directorate General of GST Intelligence (DGGI).